Post-installation tasks

 }

-The following is an example result of a system that has usage-based licensing configured, but is running with errors:
+The following example shows the result of a system that has usage-based licensing configured, but is running with errors:

 {